ShapeMess/ASync/README.md

 ```

 ### time
-`_.time` is a timeout function that works just like the `window.timeout` but is promise-based and so it can be used together with the rest of the library to create time gaps in transitions.
+`_.time` Works exactly like regular `window.setTimeout` but instead returns a promise that's resolved after the specified time.
+Because of that it can be used together with the rest of the library to create time gaps in transitions.
 It also accepts a callback as the second parameter.
 ```javascript
 await _.time(500);
 // Do something else after 500ms...